dominic-chang/dominic-chang.github.io/_pages/about.md

 I currently research black hole phenomenology.
 Some topics and techniques I routinely use include strong field [gravitational lensing](https://en.wikipedia.org/wiki/Gravitational_lens), the phenomenology of [exotic black hole space times](https://ui.adsabs.harvard.edu/abs/1972ApJ...178..347B/abstract), [Newman-Penrose formalism](https://en.wikipedia.org/wiki/Newman%E2%80%93Penrose_formalism) and [Bayesian inference](https://en.wikipedia.org/wiki/Bayesian_inference).

-I studied black hole thermodynamics through their effects on quantum field theory in undergrad.
+I studied black hole thermodynamics and quantum field theories in curved spacetime during my undergraduate.
-I did my undergrad thesis on a project where I used dimensional reduction techniques to calculate thermodynamic quantities of near-extremal [Kerr black holes](https://en.wikipedia.org/wiki/Kerr_metric).
 I then briefly worked on collider physics, where I automated some of the pipeline used for metrology on the detectors that were to be installed in the [ATLAS](https://atlas.cern/) experiment during [CERN's long shutdown 3](https://lhc-commissioning.web.cern.ch/schedule/LHC-long-term.htm).

 I'm a polyglot programmer and have done projects in C/C++, OpenGL, WebGL, Javascript, MATLAB, LabVIEW, Typescript, Java, Python and most recently Julia.